hariKarthic/FlutterNotes/README.md

 ## 100 days of Code

 - **Day 1** : Set up boilerplate for the flutter app, so far so good.
+- **Day 2** : Buttons and messaging, got a grasp of the layout philosophy